Amja2619/Iot/README.md

 # Iot
-Environment Monitoring in park such air monitor,water,noise monitoring
+Environment Monitoring in park such air Monitoring.